Sprint says Dish spectrum deal may be possible

 Euteneuer also said that Sprint, which is currently upgrading its wireless network for high-speed services, could be in the market in the future to buy spectrum from Dish or in a U.S. government auction to expand its network capacity.

-Sprint's board vetoed a multi-billion dollar purchase of MetroPCS Communications PCS.N last month, according to sources.
+Sprint's board vetoed a multi-billion dollar purchase of MetroPCS Communications last month, according to sources.

 Euteneuer said that Sprint could be involved in U.S. wireless industry consolidation in the future if it manages to improve its share price enough to have the "currency" to make a deal.